nick-myers/azure-devops-board-cards/README.md

 This is very much a side project; I think it's useful enough to make available for others to use.

+## Minor version update - version 3.11 released 25th August 2019

+This version includes:

+* Improvements to reduce occurence of 400 errors when getting work item details
+* Handling when no work items are assigned to iterations
+* Improvements to how work items are retrieved for specific iterations

 ## Major version update - version 3.0 released on 30th April 2019

 This version includes the ability to select "small" or "large" cards for printing.